-Bindu is the last village of Indian nation, close to the India-Bhutan border.
+Bindu is the last village of the Indian nation, close to the India-Bhutan border.
 Everything about the place is amazing.
-As one approaches to the village, the captivating beauty of the surrounding will glue him to the place.
+As one approaches the village, the captivating beauty of the surrounding area will get you glued to the place.

-Travellers can even wish to make an onward journey to Bhutan which is undoubtedly beautiful and thoroughly picturesque.
-The roads passing through lush tea estates and other small calm villages along the way gifts a memorable journey in Bindu.
+Travellers can even wish to make an onward journey to Bhutan, which is undoubtedly beautiful and thoroughly picturesque.
+The roads passing through the lush tea estates and other small and calm villages, along the way, gift a memorable journey in Bindu.

-True outdoor and nature lovers feel Bindu Tourism as one of the ideal destinations to explore.
-Travellers who love pitching a tent and build a bonfire, this is the right place to enjoy those activities.
+True outdoor and nature lovers feel Bindu as one of the ideal destinations to explore.
+Travellers who love pitching a tent and building a bonfire, this is the right place to enjoy those activities.

-Jaldhaka stream, which passes right through this village is one of the most beautiful places of Bindu.
+Jaldhaka stream, which passes right through this village, is one of the most beautiful places of Bindu.
 Photography enthusiasts can visit this place for some amazing nature shots.
-Bindu Dam situated on Jaldhaka River also passesses enchanting beauty.
+Bindu Dam, situated on Jaldhaka river, is an enchanting beauty in itself.
 Jaldhaka Hydel Project is dependent on this dam for the water supply.

 Bindu features a small local market with simple traditional products which can be taken as souvenirs.
 Bindu is proximate to Siliguri, which has an airport as well.
 The journey by road to and from Siliguri takes around 3 hours.

-The best time to visit Bindu is from the month of October onwards.
+The best time to visit Bindu is from the month of October onwards until March.

 Bindu is well connected by roadways.
 For rail and air routes, travellers have to reach Siliguri.